isaacwilliams/not-good-enough-web/content/episodes/037-renters-write/index.md

 ## Jobkeeper rorts

 - Thousands of businesses have claimed JobKeeper payments, [but still payed bonuses to executives and shareholder executives](https://www.smh.com.au/national/thousands-accused-of-jobkeeper-rorts-but-ato-has-not-issued-penalties-20200911-p55upc.html).
-- Private universities were able to [claim JobKeeper payments, but failed to pass on payments to workers](https://andrewnorton.net.au/2020/05/25/the-university-jobkeeper-rules-change-again-with-bond-and-torrens-universities-to-benefit/).
+- Private universities were able to [claim JobKeeper payments, but public universities have been explicitly excluded](https://andrewnorton.net.au/2020/05/25/the-university-jobkeeper-rules-change-again-with-bond-and-torrens-universities-to-benefit/).
 - Australian business Dick Smith was a [victim of private equity stripping for parts](https://foragerfunds.com/news/dick-smith-is-the-greatest-private-equity-heist-of-all-time/).
 - Government Minister Alan Tudge was [warned by a tribunal that the scheme was illegal 76 times](https://www.theguardian.com/australia-news/2020/sep/19/robodebt-court-documents-show-government-was-warned-76-times-debts-were-not-legally-enforceable).